 Over time the buying behavior has evolved a lot, and this book may seem outdated, but needless to say, there are some nuggets you can still apply and gain from with him.

 It’s one of the top sales books with a 4.6-star rating on Amazon.com.

 3) The 10X Rule: The Only Difference Between Success and Failure by Grant Cardone

 “Achieve “Massive Action” results and accomplish your business dreams!

-If you don’t, then you probably are in the stone age, and you need to catch up.
+If you don’t, you probably are in the stone age, and you need to catch up.
 Grant Cardone is a superman of sales.
 He is your classic salesperson and a very generous guy when it comes to sharing wisdom.
 Grant isn’t your “Shakespeare of Sales” but a man who walks the talk.

-I am compelled to add extra paragraphs just to mention to you that he follows what he preaches religiously.
+I am compelled to add extra paragraphs to mention to you that he follows what he preaches religiously.
 He has contributed and influenced life by following his 10X rule.
-The 10X rule book is a for sure bible of sales and the top sales book.
+The 10X rule book is a for the sure bible of sales and the top sales book.
 The bottom line, take massive actions.
 God helps those who help themselves.